Twitter deleted Russian troll tweets. So we published more than 200,000 of them.

 To recreate a link to an individual tweet found in the spreadsheet, replace "user_key" in https://twitter.com/user_key/status/tweet_id with the screenname from the "user_key" field and "tweet_id" with the number in the "tweet_id" field.

 Following the links will lead to a suspended page on Twitter.
-But some copies of the tweets as they originally appeared, including images, can be found by entering the links on webcaches like archive.org and archive.is.
+But some copies of the tweets as they originally appeared, including images, can be found by entering the links on webcaches like the Internet Archive’s Wayback Machine and archive.is.

 Additional reporting by Maura Barrett.